All SfN-Sponsored Socials will be held at Marriott Marquis San Diego Marina. These events are open to all registered annual meeting attendees.

 Gather with fellow "pain, touch, and itch" neuroscientists for an opportunity to unwind and exchange ideas with peers.
 Everyone is invited to this purely social gathering, where established leaders and early career investigators can reconnect with old friends and make new ones.
 This social event is a great opportunity to find potential collaborators in an informal and relaxed atmosphere.

-Co-Chair: Jill McGaughy
+Co-Chairs: Jill McGaughy

 Guests: Alan Frazer, Harriet DeWit, Klaus Miczek, Jared Young